 The differences that terpenes lend are often more subtle, but these differences add depth.
 Since there are almost unlimited combinations, the possibilities are much more open than traditional ways of categorizing cannabis.

-As Weedmaps points out, how terpenes turn out depend on several factors.
+As Weedmaps points out, how terpenes turn out depends on several factors.
 Budtenders who grow indoors, for example, can have more control over how a terpene expresses itself.

 Finally, temperature plays a big part in terpene development.
 Things need to be kept sufficiently cool in order for the product to reach its full potential.

-Now that you understand what terpenes do, what sorts of terpenes are there?
+Now that you understand what terpenes do, how they affect cannabis strains, and how terpenes affect the body, what sorts of terpenes are there?
 Here are the most common types to look out for.

 - Myrcene is probably the most common commercially available terpene.
 Also found in thyme and lemongrass, this type has a more herbal scent and is believed to have calming effects.